lesspass/blog/_posts/2022-12-29-decommissioning-lesspass-database.md

 # And oh wait, how am I doing?

+For all LessPass Database users, here are the option to export your passwords:

+  * use the [LessPass CLI](https://github.com/lesspass/lesspass/#cli) with the `--export` option
+  * use the Chrome extension version 9.6.7 sign in and open the export page
+  * use the web site https://www.lesspass.com/ sign in and open the export page

-For all LessPass Database users, I added an option on the CLI (`--export`) and soon on the web extension to export their passwords in plain text in a CSV file that works with Bitwarden and Google Passwords.
-If you want to export your LessPass passwords, you can.
+The export produce a CSV file that works with Bitwarden and Google Passwords.

 # I didn't know my data was not encrypted, can I delete my account ?